A Guide for Data Analysts, IT Managers, and Marketers

 A database provides a 360-degree view of your customer and is the backbone of any organization.
 It must be accurate, trustworthy, and accessible to the employees who rely on it:

-• IT manages it to make sure data flows seamlessly between systems.
+- IT manages the database to make sure data flows seamlessly between systems.

 Here are ten essential practices to kickstart your database management: